SAM EVERETT'S PERSONAL WEBSITE

 ABOUT ME

-I am a second-year Ph.D. student studying theoretical computer science at The University of Chicago, where I am advised by David Cash and supported by an NSF Graduate Research Fellowship.
-My primary research interests are in theoretical cryptography, complexity theory, and mathematical logic more broadly.
+I am a third-year Ph.D. student studying theoretical computer science at The University of Chicago.
+I am advised by David Cash and supported by an NSF Graduate Research Fellowship.
+My main research area is complexity theory (mathematical logic more broadly), especially its applications in dynamical systems and other areas of mathematics.

 My email is the concatenation of sam and e with @uchicago.edu.